Do you need to make wood repairs before painting or screwing into old wooden objects?

 Keep in mind that some epoxies tend to crack or break if they harden too much but that doesn’t mean the epoxy should be too elastic either.

-An overly elastic epoxy will make the joints weaker, so you don’t want that too.
+An overly elastic epoxy will weaken the joints, so you don’t want that.

 If you can find a healthy balance between hardness and elasticity, then you’ll have a fine wood epoxy at hand.